 The most common reason for fish suffering is poor water quality.
 When toxic material increases in the tank it causes stress to the fish.
 Stress reduces fish immunity and makes them susceptible to being affected by diseases.

 Inadequate tank maintenance and cleaning is the root cause of waste buildup.
-Water change is essential for most of the tanks.
+Water change is essential for most the tanks.
 Unless you’ve created a complete ecosystem in your tank, where fish, plants, and micro-critters live in harmony.

 Before you know what is the exact cause of fish misery, do a 25-50% water change to improve the water quality.
 If you have the testing kit, checking the water parameters is recommended to figure out how much water you need to change.

 Alternatives: If you have the option to transfer the sick fish to a quarantine tank, please do that.
 In this way, you can prevent other fish from being affected.
 Ensure the quarantine tank is properly set up with filtered water and optimum temperature for the fish.
-Observe the sick fish, and try to understand what’s the cause of fish suffering.
-After that, provide necessary treatment.
+Observe the sick fish, and try to understand what’s the cause of fish’s suffering.
+After that, provide the necessary treatment.

 After that try to figure out the actual reason, whether the fish is disease affected or victims of bullying by other fish, or something else.